Matt1479/TypeScript-Udemy/README.md

 const copiedPerson = { ...person }; // copying the person object
 ```

-So what it does is pulls out all the values and puts them into the new constant (copies).
+So what it does is it pulls out all the values and puts them into the new constant (copies them).

 <br>